|

 According to the 1861

-census, Norman C. lived with six older siblings and one younger sister,
+census, Norman C. is living with six older siblings and one younger sister,

-all to Edward and Maria (née Coles), his parents.
+all to their parents, Edward and Maria (née Coles).
 Amongst the household in Springfield

-on St. Julian Road in Streatham were seven servants.
+on St. Julian Road in Streatham are seven servants.
 His father was a

 solicitor, |